Spontaneous formation of density waves in granular matter under swirling excitation

 The above hypothesis is examined in experiments.
 The function $A_c(\phi_{tot})$ is plotted in Fig.~\ref{f.tr}.
-The lowest density where spontaneous clustering is observed is $\phi_{tot}\approx 0.505$.
-The minimum of $A_c$ is reached for $\phi_{tot}\approx 0.64$.
-The shape of the function $A_c(\phi_{tot})$ is in agreement with the model.
-However, the dip of $A_c$ close to the crystalline density ($\phi_{tot}\approx 0.9$) is not expected in the model, since the divergence of $p$ is supposed to suppress any density wave formation.
-In practice, when the pressure rising from the collision between grains exceeds that resulting form gravity, grains jump over each other, and the 2D packing scenario used so far breaks down.
-For dense packings ($\phi_{tot}\gtrsim 0.7$) we observed such behavior near the wall, and the packing density at the center is decreased, which allows the formation of clusters.
+The clustering at all $\phi_{tot}$ is observed for 100 cycles to confirm the transition. {The typical size of the clustering increases from $30d_g$ at $\phi_{tot}=0.505$ till $60d_g$ at $\phi_{tot}=0.64$ and saturates beyond that.~\footnote{The boundary of a cluster is identified first by binarizing the map of $\phi_{loc}$ and locating the largest connected object in the binary map.
+The cluster size is then estimated from the largest dimension of the cluster.
+The midpoint of the rapid decay of $\phi_{loc}$ across the front of the density wave (see Fig.~\ref{f.DW}a) is chosen as the threshold for binarization. } The lowest density where spontaneous clustering is observed is $\phi_{tot}\approx 0.505$.
+The minimum of $A_c$ is reached for $\phi_{tot}= 0.64$.
+We confirm that the variation of $A_c$ observed in Fig.~\ref{f.tr} does not alter the monotonic increase of $\phi_{0}$ along with $\phi_{tot}$, except for the two highest $\phi_{tot}$.
+The shape of the function $A_c(\phi_{tot})$ is in qualitative agreement with the model.
+It needs to be emphasized that the measured $\bar{v}_g(A,\phi_{loc})$ in Fig.~\ref{f.vg} depends on $\phi_{tot}$.
+In consequence, for $\phi_{tot}>0.505$ the ratio of $(\phi_{loc}\bar{v}'_g)^2/p'$ is quantitatively different from that shown in Fig.~\ref{f.model} (see Supplementary Material).
+This does not alter the peak shape of $\bar{v}'_g$ that leads to the non-monotonic change of $A_c$ with $\phi_{tot}$.
+However, the secondary decrease of $A_c$ for $\phi_{tot}\gtrsim 0.7$ is not expected in the model, since the divergence of $p$ at high $\phi_{tot}$ is supposed to suppress any density wave formation.
+In practice, when the pressure rising from the collision between grains exceeds that resulting form gravity, grains jump over each other, and the divergence of $p$ and the 2D packing scenario used so far breaks down.
+For dense packings ($\phi_{tot}\gtrsim 0.7$) we observed such behavior near the wall, and the packing density close to the center is decreased, which allows the formation of clusters.
+On the other hand, for very small $A$, the highest $\phi_{tot}$ packing could maintain the two-dimension configuration and appears as a `full' cluster.
+In this case, the whole packing rotates clockwise, opposite to the swirling motion.
+This distinctive motion mode will be further investigated in a following work.